LEST WE FORGET

 Talk Four: Road to Peace

-The Yolo County Library and the Yolo County Archives invite the communities of Yolo County to attend the third presentation in the “LEST WE FORGET” series.
+The Yolo County Library and the Yolo County Archives invite the communities of Yolo County to attend the final presentation in the “LEST WE FORGET” series.
 This four part series, which began last year, reveals the story of Yolo County during World War I. Please plan to attend the talk in your community.

 The "Lest We Forget Project" aims to tell the story of all those who served during World War I, both those on the home front and those who served in the military.

 30th Anniversary Lecture in West Sacramento